trianglegrrl/promptonomicon/.promptonomicon/1_BUILD_DESIGN.md

 ## Open Questions
 - [ ] [Questions needing answers]

-**Note**: After completing Phase 2, proceed to Phase 2.5 to resolve any open questions with the developer before moving to Phase 3 (Plan).
+**Note**: After completing Phase 2, proceed to Phase 2.5 to resolve any open questions. **You MUST ask the user for feedback on each open question - do NOT make decisions on your own.
+Wait for the user's response before proceeding to Phase 3 (Plan).**

 ## Resolved Questions
 *(Move questions here after Phase 2.5)*